simpleanalytics/blog/_posts/2020-05-28-practical-privacy-tips-for-your-business.md

 We asked our customers if they would be okay with the move from Iceland to The Netherlands and everybody who voted agreed with our decision.

-Be aware of where you put the data of your visitors.
+Be aware of where you put the data from your visitors.
 Do some research into the hosting provider you are using and the country where it's hosted.
 Don't pick the cheapest option without knowing why it's cheap.

 ## Do not log or ask PII data when not needed